-Are you really suffering from busyness?
+Are you really suffering from being too busy?

-Being busy for no reason
+Being too busy for no reason

-Busyness is totally in my control.
+Busyness is entirely in my control

 Have you ever wanted things and people to move a little faster because you’re in a hurry, like when you’re in a slow line at the grocery store or waiting for petrol?
-I have and it made me feel worse because I was overreacting to the situation, hoping that in some magical way, it would create a sense of urgency in the other people in the line.
+I have, and it made me feel worse because I was overreacting to the situation, hoping that in some magical way, it would create a sense of urgency in the other people in the line.
 It’s all mind games.

 It’s clear to me that I’m the one making it harder and busier on myself.
 Sound familiar?